reelyactive/chickadee/README.md

       ]
     }

+The _depth_ query parameter may be used to limit the GeoJSON FeatureCollection to only devices of interest, excluding their nearest peers (ex: ?format=geojson&depth=1).

 ### format=dynamblist

 The API will return an array (list) similar to the following, which includes each dynamb from the returned devices: